sergeikd/MVC/README.md

 -	Surname;
 -	Birth Date which should be displayed using custom editor template.

-No need to implement validation functionality in context of this task.

 3. “List of users” page should contain grid with following columns:

 - Name which should be build using following template “{Name} {Surname}”;